Estate and trust planning for physicians

 Providing for financial care of dependants after your death | Trusts can be established in your will, with detailed instructions on how they are to be managed and by whom. |

-Appointing executors | You can name a relative or friend as your executor or use MDPT’s professional executor services, whether you need a sole executor, a co-executor or an agent for executor. |
+Appointing executors | You can name a relative or friend as your executor or use Scotiatrust’s professional executor services, whether you need a sole executor or a co-executor.
+Scotiatrust also offers Estate Assist which is a service provided to help executors fulfil their role. |

 Planning for possible incapacitation at any stage of life | Powers of attorney for personal care and property give authority to others to make decisions on your behalf when you can’t.
-We can help you choose the right people for these roles or we can act on your behalf (but only as your attorney for property). |
+Scotiatrust can help you choose the right people for these roles or can act on your behalf (but only as your attorney for property). |

-Avoiding onerous taxes at death | Permanent life insurance can be put in place to pay for final expenses, income tax at death and any estate costs.
+Minimizing taxes at death | Permanent life insurance can be put in place to pay for final expenses, income tax at death and any estate costs.
 A professional executor who specializes in estate administration for physicians can ensure your estate, including your medical professional corporation, is wound down in a tax-efficient manner. |

 Winding down your corporation | Creating a plan in advance gives you the opportunity to minimize taxes and avoid the risk of double taxation. |